blackducksoftware/hub-rest-api-python/README.md

 **Examples which use the old HubInstance interface -which is not maintained- are not guaranteed to work.
 Use at your own risk.**

+# Version History

+Including a version history on a go-forward basis.

+## v1.1.0

+Retries will be attempted for all HTTP verbs, not just GET.

 # Test #

 Using [pytest](https://pytest.readthedocs.io/en/latest/contents.html)

 ```bash